kateyj/ava-xmcloud-starter-kit/README.md

 ## Set up Chromatic Account

 Once a Chromatic account for the project is created, add the Chromatic Project ID to the `package.json` on line 133.
-	Note: The owner of the Chromatic account will need to add all teammates on the project to Chromatic over the course of the work, so it would be beneficial to ensure that there's more than one admin on the Chromatic project.
+Note: The owner of the Chromatic account will need to add many of the teammates on the project to Chromatic over the course of the work, so it would be beneficial to ensure that there's more than one admin on the Chromatic project.

 ----